Peeping into Pixel – A micrograph of CMOS sensor

-Moving the view to right side gives you the column circuit, possibly the buffer, CDS and column scanning driver that latches to the output amplifier.
-Note a 4 in mirror image being photo-lithographed on the die, this indicates the column 40.
-The die also has a "+" in every 5 columns in between.
+Moving the view to the bottom long edge reveals the column circuit, possibly the buffer, CDS and column scanning driver that latches to the output amplifier.
+Note a letter “4” is photo-lithographed on the die, this indicates the column 40.
+The die also has a “+” mark every 5 columns in between.

-Mirror the image at the other corner, the last line is 256, which indicates total of 2560 columns.
+Top right corner, the last connected line is 256, which indicates total of 2560 columns.

 The ceramic package viewed through a X-Ray scanner showing the bonding wires linking the lead and die.
 The metal frame is also visible.